Battle of Khafji

 The Battle of Khafji was the first major ground engagement of the Gulf War.
-It took place in and around the Saudi Arabian city of Khafji, from 29 January to 1 February 1991 and marked the culmination of the Coalition's air campaign over Kuwait and Iraq, which had begun on 17 January 1991.
+It took place in and around the Saudi Arabian city of Khafji, from 29 January to 1 February 1991.

-Iraqi leader Saddam Hussein, who had already tried and failed to draw Coalition troops into costly ground engagements by shelling Saudi Arabian positions and oil storage tanks and firing Scud surface-to-surface missiles at Israel, ordered the invasion of Saudi Arabia from southern Kuwait.
+Iraqi leader Saddam Hussein, who had already tried and failed to draw Coalition forces into costly ground engagements by shelling Saudi Arabian positions and oil storage tanks and firing Scud surface-to-surface missiles at Israel, ordered the invasion of Saudi Arabia from southern Kuwait.
 The 1st and 5th Mechanized Divisions and 3rd Armored Division were ordered to conduct a multi-pronged invasion toward Khafji, engaging Saudi Arabian, Kuwaiti, and U.S. forces along the coastline, with a supporting Iraqi commando force ordered to infiltrate further south by sea and harass the Coalition's rear.

-These three divisions, which had been heavily damaged by Coalition aircraft in the preceding days, attacked on 29 January.
+These three divisions, which had suffered significant losses from attacks by Coalition aircraft in the preceding days, attacked on 29 January.
 Most of their attacks were repulsed by U.S. Marine Corps and U.S. Army forces but one of the Iraqi columns occupied Khafji on the night of 29–30 January.
-Between 30 January and 1 February, two Saudi Arabian National Guard battalions and two Qatari tank companies attempted to retake control of the city, aided by Coalition aircraft and U.S. artillery.
+From 30 January to 1 February, two Saudi Arabian National Guard battalions and two Qatari tank companies attempted to retake control of the city, aided by Coalition aircraft and U.S. artillery.
 By 1 February, the city had been recaptured at the cost of 43 Coalition servicemen dead and 52 wounded.
 Iraqi Army fatalities numbered between 60 and 300, while an estimated 400 were captured as prisoners of war.

-Although the invasion of Khafji was initially a propaganda victory for the Ba'athist Iraqi regime, it was swiftly recaptured by Coalition forces.
-The battle demonstrated the ability of air power to support ground forces.